-- Metabolic heat — The heat produced through physical activity.
+Metabolic heat — The heat produced by physical activity.
 Usually, a person who stays still feels cooler than those who are moving.

 There are other contributing factors that could be considered such as the availability of drinks and food, acclimatization device, or health status of the individual.

 How to Control Thermal Comfort with Simulation Software

 Whether you are an architect, a civil engineer or an HVAC designer, engineering simulation software can be used to simulate optimal thermal conditions.
 Inlet and outlet vanes sizes and positions can be optimized to minimize energy costs.
 Moreover, SimScale can be used for preliminary virtual testing of innovative smart building systems, such as underfloor heating or passive ventilation systems.

 The optimization of HVAC systems is based on multiple thermodynamics analyses.
 Airflow distribution and dynamics can be simulated in any building space, starting from basic aspects such as the infusion of fresh air and removal of stale air, the heating produced by electronic devices, walls insulation, office cubicles or windows/doors exposure to external factors.

 You can find more details about the simulation of optimal thermal comfort, the factors that influence it and other practical aspects related to HVAC system design in this article: “How to Improve Thermal Comfort in an Office Environment”.

 Moreover, in the SimScale Public Project library, you can find many freely available templates that you could use as starting point to better understand thermal comfort and HVAC systems optimization for different rooms, office spaces, and special building configurations.

 Download this case study for free to learn how the SimScale CFD platform was used to investigate a ducting system and optimize its performance.